Need some help with your submission? These resources can help.

 - Guide to writing your submission

-- Yukon Permanent Art Collection info session with Garnet Muething
+- Yukon Permanent Art Collection info session with Garnet Muething, 2023

-A Zoom session highlighting pertinent information about applying to the Yukon Permanent Art Collection lead by Garnet Muething, Curator with the Department of Tourism and Culture
+A Zoom session sharing information on how to apply for the Yukon Permanent Art Collection, lead by Garnet Muething, Curator with the Department of Tourism and Culture

 Taking photos of your work